Women In Motion celebrates Japan's female photographers at Rencontres d’Arles 2024

 13200 Arles

 In her depictions of intimate scenes, Ishiuchi Miyako invites viewers to question their own perception of femininity, feminine and the role of women.
 Through projects such as "ひろしま/hiroshima" and "Mother’s", the photographer tackles Japan's wartime past and its impact on individuals, especially women, who are generally ignored in the annals of history.
-Belongings, the photographer's first solo show, is being held at Salle Henri-Comte for the duration of the festival.
+"Belongings", the photographer's first solo show, is being held at Salle Henri-Comte for the duration of the festival.

 Ishiuchi Miyako